 Get the stories behind the balloons and learn a bit about the pilots who fly them.

 My ballooning experience started with a camera around 1986.
-I was very interested in photography and had an interest in balloons.
-My husband and I would always stop to take pictures whenever we saw balloons on our early morning drives Knowing that Albuquerque was the largest balloon festival in the world and the most photographed event in the world, I insisted that we go.
+Knowing that Albuquerque was the largest balloon festival in the world and the most photographed event in the world, I insisted that we go.
 We came home hooked on ballooning.
-Through a friend we started crewing for a local pilot and eventually became regular crew for him.
-It was this pilot who encouraged me to get my pilot's license thinking I should take my ballooning experience to the next level.
+Through a friend we started crewing for a local pilot.
+It was this pilot who encouraged me to get my pilot's license.
 In 1991 with the help of my dad, I purchased my first balloon and got my license.
 I eventually went on to get my commercial license and now own a fleet of three balloons.
 I have found ballooning to be challenging, rewarding and peaceful all at once.
 I never tire of sharing the sport with new people and have made some great friends over the years.

-I have been flying since 1985.
-My wife, Becky, is my crew chief.
+I took my first balloon ride in Anchorage, AK and was instantly hooked on ballooning.
+I returned to Portland and began working as a ground crew member for Greg Ashton and Kong Shields at Oregon Balloon Adventures, and John Cox at Northwest Aviation.
+After obtaining my commercial rating I flew as the chief pilot for Northwest Aviation doing scenic flights and giving flight instruction.
+I have been flying since 1986.
+My wife Becky is my crew chief.
 I love taking people for their first flight by balloon and sharing a unique experience.
-When we are not flying, my wife and I work as senior paramedics in the Multnomah County 911 EMS in the Portland metro area.
+When we are not flying, my wife Becky and I work as Senior Paramedics in the Multnomah County 911 EMS in the Portland Metro area.